shtnsl/math-sdk/docs/source_section/file_info.md

 ### Config files

 There are three config files generated after all simulations and optimizations are run. `config_math.json` is used by the optimization algorithm and contains all relevant bet mode details, RTP splits and optimization parameters. `config_fe.json` is used by the front-end frame work and contains symbol information, padding reels and bet mode details which need to be displayed to players. `config.json` contains bet mode information and file hash information and used used by the RGS to determine and verify changes to files being uploaded to the ACP.

+### File path construction

+The `OutputFiles` class within `src/config/output_filenames` is used to construct filepaths and output filenames as well as setting up output folders if they do not yet exist.